• Home

 Directions:

 4. Add the chicken and rice.
-Bring back to a boil to ensure rice and chicken pieces are heated through.
+Bring the soup back to a boil to ensure rice and chicken pieces are heated through.

 Printable Recipe for Chicken and Rice Soup